VirgileZZZ/Spotafy/README.md

 A self-hosted, **zero-dependency** music player with a Spotify-inspired interface.
 It scans a folder of your own audio/video files, reads their embedded metadata and cover art, and serves a polished web player you can use from any device on your local network — desktop, Android, or iPhone.

-No accounts and no streaming subscriptions.
-The core player needs no internet and no `npm install` — just Node.js and your files.
-Two optional extras do use the internet when you turn them on: the **"Add sounds"** downloader (find a track on YouTube and save it into your library) and the **Discord broadcast**.
+No accounts, no streaming, no internet required, no `npm install`.
+Just Node.js and your files.

-> **Credits.** The advanced version documented here — server-side favorites and playlists, embedded-metadata and cover-art parsing, synced `.lrc` lyrics, the **"Add sounds" YouTube downloader**, advanced loudness normalization, the equalizer, the iPhone background-playback mode, the full mobile UI, drag-and-drop, and automatic library detection — was designed and largely written by **Claude (Anthropic)**.
-It builds on the original "Spotafy Local" scaffold (a Spotify-style folder player by Mimo 2.5 / OpenClaude).
-The core application remains a single `server.js` plus a single `index.html`, with **no third-party packages** (the optional Discord broadcast is the only feature that uses npm packages).
+> **Credits.** The advanced version documented here — server-side favorites and playlists, embedded-metadata and cover-art parsing, synced `.lrc` lyrics, advanced loudness normalization, the equalizer, the iPhone background-playback mode, the full mobile UI, drag-and-drop, and automatic library detection.
+It builds on the original "Spotafy Local" scaffold (a Spotify-style folder player by Mimo 2.5 , Opus 4.8 and Hy3 / OpenCode ).
+The application remains a single `server.js` plus a single `index.html`, with **no third-party packages**.

 ---